 That’s why, if your credit isn’t great, you should work on improving it before you apply for a mortgage.
 The most important steps you can take to improve your credit include:

 - Get a copy of your credit report and check it for errors.
-You can get a free copy of your report from all three credit reporting agencies — Experian, Equifax, and TransUnion — for free each year at AnnualCreditReport.com.
+You can get a free copy of your report from all three credit reporting agencies — Experian, Equifax, and TransUnion.
+You get one copy for free each year at AnnualCreditReport.com.

 - Pay all your bills on time.
 This is important since your payment history makes up 35% of your FICO score.

 - Pay down debt.
-Since many credit scoring models consider how much debt you have when determining your score, paying down some of your existing debt may help improve your credit in the short-term and the long haul.
+Many credit-scoring models consider how much debt you have when determining your credit score.
+So, paying down some of your existing debt may help improve your credit in the short-term and the long haul.

 If your credit is already good or excellent, you can skip this step altogether.
 If it’s not, you have some work to do.